Rasgulla (cottage cheese dumpling in sugar syrup) step-by-step recipe.

 Milk: I use full-fat milk to make this dish.

 Sugar: I use sugar to sweeten them; however, jaggery can also be used to sweeten them which gives you brown rasgulla.

 Lemon juice: Lemon juice is used to curdle the milk and separate the whey.

 Flour: Here is my secret ingredient.
 I add 1 teaspoon plain flour per liter of milk to give the perfect texture.

 Tips for making perfect rasgulla

 Use full-fat milk, and where possible, use unhomogenised milk.

 Use the right-sized pan for boiling.
 They swell up and become almost double in size.
 Do not overcrowd them in the pan.
 If needed, make them in batches.

 The moisture content of chena/chana is important.
 You need to squeeze out the excess when from the chena but also take care it is not too dry.
 If the chena is dry, the rasgulla will turn hard and if it has too much moisture, they will fall apart in the syrup.

 Make chena/chana and do not use paneer.
 Chena and paneer are different and rasgulla cannot be made with paneer.
 Always make fresh chena to make rasgulla.

 Once you add the lemon juice to curdle the milk, turn off the flame.
 Do not boil the milk after adding the lemon juice.

 Do not overdo the chena in the food processor.
 Else, it will turn too soft and difficult to handle.
 Process it for just about a minute.
 You may knead the cottage cheese with your hands but I find it time-consuming and tedious.
 Also, using a food processor will give you a uniform result.

-Make sure you add just 1 tsp flour per liter of milk.
+Make sure you add just 1 teaspoon flour per liter of milk.
 Else, the rasgullas will lose their taste.

 They will turn hard if the chena is too dry or if it is over-processed.
 Take care not to make it too dry while squeezing out the whey.
 Irrespective of you use a food processor or knead it with hands, do not overdo it.
 The food processor should take less than a minute.